tatami-galaxy/sports-language-in-politics/reports/comments.md

+- Style transfer -> LM + paraphrasing?

 - Detecting sports lang/term in politics vs comparing sports lang in politics and general convo

-- Style transfer -> LM + paraphrasing?
+- How to calculate clm, mlm probabilites?
+    - analyze
+    - calculate with generation

 - How to detect metaphors
     - exact match